Legal

 4. Retention & deletion

 - Audio.
-Voice recordings are deleted as soon as the assessment session ends.
-A confirmation email is sent to the candidate when the audio has been removed.
+Voice recordings are deleted as soon as the assessment session ends; only the transcript and scores are retained.

 - All other assessment data.
 Retained for a default of 14 days, configurable per organisation.
 Within that window the recruiter can download or export the data; after the window expires it is purged.
 Custom retention can be agreed in a written contract.